-6.1.8 Defects and remedial measures

-Within BS 8102, Designers are advised to consider the probability that systems may not be installed perfectly and that defects may occur as a result of this, or that defects may be present in supplied materials.
+6.1.8 Defects and remedial measuresWithin BS 8102 designers are advised to consider the probability that systems may not be installed perfectly, and that defects may occur as a result of this or defects may be present in the supplied materials.

-Designing on the assumption that a system will not be totally perfect or free of defects necessitates that consideration is given to the feasibility of repairing those defects, or ensuring that they are of no consequence, such as where systems are not accessible for repair.
-Different structures, Waterproofing Systems and sites have a bearing upon this consideration.
+Designing on the assumption that a system will not be totally perfect or free of defects necessitates that consideration is given to the feasibility of repairing those defects, or ensuring that they are of no consequence i.e. where systems are not accessible for repair.
+Different structures, waterproofing systems and sites have a bearing upon this consideration.
+For Warranty purposes a Grade 3 environment basement must be designed so that the consideration of reparability is essential.

-Strategies for repair of a given system must be considered as part of the design process.
-Further commentary is provided within each of the specific system type sections.
+Strategies for repair of a Grade 1 or 2 environment basement must be considered as part of the design process, further commentary is provided within each of the specific system type sections.